magx2/openhab-supla/README.md

 native devices operate directly within your local network, ensuring rapid response times and offline capabilities.
 Together, these options provide flexibility and reliability for all your smart home needs.

+## Certified Devices

+This binding has been tested and certified to work with a variety of Supla devices, ensuring reliable performance and seamless integration with your OpenHAB setup.
+The following devices are officially certified, listed in alphabetical order:

+- [Zamel MEW-01](https://supla.zamel.com/product/monitor-energii-elektrycznej-wi-fi-3fn-mew-01/) The highest standard of accuracy in electricity consumption monitoring available with tools for advanced data analysis.
+MEW-01 is designed for DIN-rail (TH35) mounting, occupies a width of two modules and offers the possibility of attaching an external antenna for use also outside the switchgear.
+- [Zamel ROW-01](https://supla.zamel.com/product/odbiornik-wi-fi-dopuszkowy-1-kanalowy-dwukierunkowy-row-01/) belongs to a family of smart home control products via wi-fi.
+The device uses SUPLA cloud technology.
+The ROW-01 module allows you to control lighting, turn on and off sockets and electrical appliances using a smartphone or tablet.
+The ROW-01 extension modules are used both as elements for mounting in under- and surface-mounted installation boxes, and as actuators built directly into the housings of lighting fixtures.
+- [Zamel ROW-02](https://supla.zamel.com/product/odbiornik-wi-fi-dopuszkowy-2-kanalowy-dwukierunkowy-row-02/) controller allows you to control lighting with buttons or switches in bistable mode.
+In addition, thanks to the built-in wi-fi module, it is possible to remotely manage lighting using a smartphone application.
+The device informs about the status of the lighting.
+The user can control the lighting from anywhere in the world.
+Thanks to the cloud application, it is also possible to automatically start or stop the lighting according to the schedule stored on the cloud.

+These devices have been confirmed to work optimally with both the native and cloud-based approaches supported by this binding, providing a smooth and efficient smart home experience.
+For any additional devices or updates, please refer to the official documentation or the device compatibility section within the binding's settings.

 ## Native Server

 This binding supports Supla native devices using the native protocol, allowing the binding to act as a server and